llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 operation output.

-The remaining body of the definition for an operation may reference the bound meta-syntactic variable identifiers from the specification, and may define additional meta-syntactic variables following the same left-to-right binding semantics.
+The remaining body of the definition for an operation may reference the bound meta-syntactic variable identifiers from the specification and may define additional meta-syntactic variables following the same left-to-right binding semantics.